Administration (law): Individual administration order in England, Wales and Northern Ireland

 In this process, a debtor who has enough money left over after priority creditors and essential expenses may be able to arrange an individual voluntary arrangement.
 (Debtors with less serious problems may prefer a debt management plan.)

 Republic of Ireland

 The Republic of Ireland operates a similar process called examinership, but companies require permission from the High Court to enter and leave examinership.

 New Zealand

 In New Zealand, voluntary administration is covered by the Companies Act 1993, as amended under the Companies (Voluntary Administration) Regulations Bill in 2007.

+Ukraine

+In Ukraine, a system of "sanation" (санація) measures take place to prevent or lessen the effect of insolvency.
+The basic components of those measures include providing special loans and subsidies; exemptions for issuing a credit or taxation; restructuring of the business's debts and capital; change of organizational and production structure of the debtor; full or partial nationalization; others.

+Following the dissolution of the Soviet Union and reforming the existing socialist law, in 1999 there was established a law "About restoring the debtor's solvency or declaring him bankrupt".

+The official who administers "sanation" is known as an "arbitral director" (aрбітрaжний керуючий) and is appointed by a court.